lucisgit/moodle-mod_panopto/README.md

 This is Panopto resource module plugin developed by Lancaster University to simplify using Panopto video recordings in Moodle courses.
-This plugin works differently to offical [Panopto block](https://moodle.org/plugins/block_panopto) plugin.
+This plugin works differently to official [Panopto block](https://moodle.org/plugins/block_panopto) plugin.
 First, it does not sync enrolled users with the Folder on Panopto, instead it grants access directly to video, this eliminates the need to place recordings at certain